Association for Justice and Equality

 The Association for Justice and Equality (Samtök um jafnrétti og félagshyggju) was a political party in Iceland.

 History

 The party was formed by Stefán Valgeirsson as a breakaway from the Progressive Party.
-It contested the 1987 parliamentary elections in the Northeastern Region.
+It contested the 1987 parliamentary elections in the Northeastern constituency.
 Although it received only 1,893 votes (1.2%), it won a single seat in the Althing, taken by Valgeirsson.